-Workshops and Other revenue - The Partnership periodically enters into agreements to perform various training or other services under contracts where the performance obligation is defined.
-Contracts that are set up as reimbursement of costs are recognized monthly as services are performed.
+Workshops and Service Revenue - The Partnership periodically enters into agreements to perform various training or other services under contracts where the performance obligation is defined.
+Contracts that are set up as an hourly fee or reimbursement of costs are recognized monthly as services are performed and costs are incurred.
 Contracts with milestones are recognized when milestones are completed or the contract is completed.
 Fees received in advance of the performance of the services are initially recognized as deferred revenue and recognized in the Statements of Activities after the services have been performed or milestone is completed.